vladvadean/Media-Platform/README.md

 For the admin the list of use cases is:
  1. remove/add content
  2. remove user from database
  3. remove/add user to the notifications list
+ 4. see payments list

  For the user the list of use cases is: